-- receive requests and complaints concerning traffic, traffic control, and the use and safety of the road network across the territory of the city;
+- receive requests and complaints concerning traffic, traffic control, and the use and safety of the road network across the City’s territory;

-- deliver opinions and make recommendations to municipal council about changes that would improve the flow of traffic;
+- issue opinions and make recommendations to City Council about changes that would improve the flow of traffic;

 - monitor the implementation of the traffic master plan that was adopted in 2013; and

-- make a general study of other files that fall within its scope of expertise.
+- conduct a general study of other matters that fall within its scope of expertise.

-Because the Traffic Management Committee acts in a consultative capacity, the municipal council is responsible for adopting its recommendations and for taking measures, by resolution or legislation, to implement them.
+Because the Traffic Management Committee (the “Committee”) acts in a consultative capacity, City Council is responsible for adopting its recommendations and for taking measures, by resolution or by-law, to implement them.

 - Ronald Laurin, Director of the Public Works Office;